Chrys-code/creamline/README.md

-# HiveFive
+# Creamline

-A block-based email template editor.
-Email templates are built on a block-by-block basis, supporting various block types such as rich text, images, and complex layouts.
-Features include ordering, image sizing, color selection, and more.
+Creamline is an administrative application for the milk industries.
+This application aims to save time in administration and to reduce effort to gain insights in form of analytics and data exports.

 ## Requirements

+Running with docker:
 - Docker desktop
 - Poetry

+- Node 24.2.0
+- Python 3.13

-## Overview
+## Technical Overview

-There are two main build:

-- **Production Backend app**: Django backend & Nginx that serves the frontend and assets.
+- **Production Stack**: Dockerized Django backend & Nginx that serves the React frontend and as zipped assets which also helps with caching.
-- **Development Backend app & Frontend app**: Django backend & React frontend app with hot-reload support for development.
+- **Development Stack**: Separate Dockerized Django backend & React frontend.
+This is due to hot-reload support for development mode.
+- **Design Patterns**: The application uses Layered architecture with Domain Driven Design (DDD).
+- **Additional Note**: Currently the front-end and back-end applications are built and ran in a single Docker container in order to make development faster with considerations to make it easy to split the domains onto separate infrastructure as the project scales.

 ## Installation & Setup

 ### Development environment
 - Development build is exposed at:
 	- Backend: 8000
 	- Frontend: 3000

-Ideally you can just use localhost:3000.
-Shared container network & Vite frontend setup should take care of the routes and proxying requests.
+Shared container network & Vite frontend setup takes care of the routes and proxying requests from front-end to back-end.
-Development container stack also provides hot reload and better error feedback.
+Development container stack also provides hot reload and improved error feedback.

 #### Start development container stack